The 6th Photobiology School will be held on 15-20 June 2020

 The course may act as a foundation for further research in the photobiological sciences.
 The attendants may be MSc- and PhD-students as well as others who would be interested in an overview of the photobiological sciences.
 However, the course is primarily designed for PhD students.
 After completion of the course an attendance certificate is provided to all the students.
 In addition, an optional short final test is offered at the end of the course and an exam certificate is provided after evaluation of the exam results.
 Passing the exam will entitle students to apply for the ESP supplement to the Ph.D.
 Degree.

 Students are encouraged to submit an abstract of their research to be presented as a poster during the School.
-At the 2016 Scchool the posters were evaluated by the lecturers and the School attendee with the best poster has been awarded the Giulio Jori travel fellowship to present the poster at the ESP Congress in Pisa, 4-8th September 2017.
-The award will be given in Pisa, where the poster will be highlighted in the Congress programme.
+The posters will be evaluated by the lecturers and the School attendee with the best poster will be awarded a travel fellowship to present the poster at the next ESP Congress.

-Stefan Anderson-Engels (SE), Kristian Berg (NO), Janet F. Bornman (AU), Giovanni Checcucci (IT), Luca Dall'Osto (IT), Thierry Douki (FR), Amparo Faustino (PT), Francesca Giuntini (UK), Giorgia Miolo (IT), Miguel Miranda (ES), Tomas Morosinotto (IT), Carlo Musio (IT), Santi Nonell (ES), Jacques Piette (BE), Lesley E. Rhodes (UK), David Russell (UK), Evelyne Sage (FR), Herbert Stepp (DE), Franz Trautinger (AT), Massimo Trotta (IT), Rex M. Tyrrell (UK), Cristiano Viappiani (IT), Georges Wagnieres (CH), Peter Wolf (AT)
+Stefan Anderson-Engels (SE), Matteo Ballottari (IT), Kristian Berg (NO), Janet F. Bornman (AU), Giovanni Checcucci (IT), Luca Dall'Osto (IT), Thierry Douki (FR), Celine Frochot (FR), Francesca Giuntini (UK), Tim Maisch (DE), Giorgia Miolo (IT), Miguel Miranda (ES), Carlo Musio (IT), Santi Nonell (ES), Valentina Rapozzi (IT), Lesley E. Rhodes (UK), Evelyne Sage (FR), Herbert Stepp (DE), Franz Trautinger (AT), Massimo Trotta (IT), Rex M. Tyrrell (UK), Cristiano Viappiani (IT), Georges Wagnieres (CH), Peter Wolf (AT)

 Only ESP members are admitted to the School.